Leadership Nirvana … What the heck is that? More importantly, what skills are needed for reaching leadership nirvana?

 I am even writing this – recalling those times when the team pulsed and hummed with potential – I feel my pulse quicken, the adrenaline courses and I still get an endorphin rush.

-We were proud of our accomplishments and so loyalty to each other that we would rather die than let someone down.
-We were in the highest level of service to each other.
+We were proud of our accomplishments and so loyal to each other that we would rather die than let someone down.
+And we were in the highest level of service to each other.

 Servant leadership might be the antithesis of your thoughts on Army or, possibly, business leadership.
 Nonetheless, this was the ultimate example of Servant leadership—focusing first on the needs of soldiers to achieve results.